|

 shall always see them."

-I shall not let a moment go by before replying briefly to the letter I have
+- Henrik Ibsen Hedda GablerDear Count Prozor: I shall not let a moment go by before replying briefly to the letter I have

+just had the pleasure of receiving from you.
 The title of the play is Hedda Gabler.
 My intention in giving it this name

 was to indicate that Hedda as a personality is to be regarded rather as her

+father's daughter than as her husband's wife.
 It was not really my intention to deal in this play with so-called problems.

 What I principally wanted to do was to depict human beings, human emotions, and